archivistsguidetokryoflux/archivists-guide-to-kryoflux/04 GLOSSARY/README.md

 The only difference between a STREAM file and a DRAFT file is that DRAFT is a one-file only image that is fit for transient storage while STREAM files comprised a group of files that represent signals from each tracks.
 Both are of forensic quality.

 **DTC:**
 The Kryoflux’s Disk Tool Console, the command line application that sits underneath the Kryoflux’s GUI.
 As the tool’s underlying technology, DTC offers some added functionality and flexibility that might recommend it over the GUI in some instances.
-See :ref:`GUI vs. DTC<>` for more information.
+See [GUI vs. CLI](/02%20PART%20ONE%20Getting-Started/02-Using-the-Kryoflux/readme.md) for more information.

 **Encoding Formats:**

 Encoding formats are information processing systems that convert raw data into a readable output.
 Encoding allows the circulation of data by giving instructional keys to a computer program to input, process and output data through a series of particular patterns.
 However, without the proper “reading keys” formatted content can be inaccessible.
 Kryoflux bypasses this problem by 1) providing a wide range of decoding tools/formats; and 2) preserving the magnetic flux of a disk rather than trying to output encoded data.
-See :ref:`Disk Image Formats<>` for more information.
+See [Disk Image Formats](/02%20PART%20TWO%20In-Depth/Disk-Image-Formats.md) for more information.

 **Formatted Image:**